marielle-lopez/_nology/git/README.md

 `git pull origin main`
 - Pulls changes from the remote repository to the local repository

+`git diff`
+- Compares working directory and staging area; checks what's in the working directory that's not in the staging area

+`git diff --staged`
+- Shows what's in the staging area and not in the local repository

 ## Creating a Repository via Command Line
 ```
 echo `# wales-test` >> README.md